NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 # Titles of God

-These are titles and epithets that would identify God to an ancient Jewish reader.
+In the Bible there are several titles and attributes that identify Jehovah God.
+Whenever someone is said to posess these, it is an indication that the writer and readers understands that it's talking about God.
+Some of these attributes are given to God in the old testament and to Jesus Christ in the New Testament, showing that the writer and readers considered them to be one and the same.

 ## The I AM